BrentGruberOrg/gator/README.md

-# gator
+# Gator

-gator is terraform to manage caddy servers in digitalocean
+Gator is an Infrastructure as code solution for creating scalable caddy servers in DigitalOcean

+## Prerequesites

+* Terraform
+* DigitalOcean Account
+* Secrets Management